Skn0tt/playwright/docs/src/ci.md

 ######
 * langs: js

-[Sharding](./test-parallel.md#shard-tests-between-multiple-machines) can help lower the CI by running tests in parallel.
+[Sharding](./test-parallel.md#shard-tests-between-multiple-machines) can help lower the CI runtime by running tests in parallel.
 This comes at the expense of significantly higher resource usage.

 If you don't worry about your total CI duration, but want to tighten the feedback loop in Pull Requests, take a look at the [Fail-Fast](#fail-fast) strategy.
 It uses the `--only-changed` heuristic for a preliminary test run of tests that are likely to fail.